CosmWasm/docs-deprecated/docs/getting-started/editing-escrow-contract.md

 1.8M    target/wasm32-unknown-unknown/release/cw_escrow.wasm
 ```

 This works, but is huge for a blockchain transaction.
 Let's try to make it smaller.
-Turns out there is one flag we can add (Thanks Max):
+Turns out there is a linker flag to strip off debug information (Thanks Max):

 ```bash
 $ RUSTFLAGS='-C link-arg=-s' cargo wasm